s-h-a-d-o-w/spotify-ad-blocker/README.md

 ### Misc

+- Latest Node that `process-list` supports seems to be v14, otherwise: `error C2039: 'AccessorSignature': is not a member of 'v8' [C:\...\spotify-ad-blocker\node_modules\process-list\build\processlist.vcxproj] `.
+And requires ATL to be installed - which I can't get installed on my machine at the time => no compilation possible.
-Since `pkg` doesn't allow for including of native addons in the package, we rename them to `.foolpkg` temporarily.
+- Since `pkg` doesn't allow for including of native addons in the package, we rename them to `.foolpkg` temporarily.

-The npm scripts are intentionally called e.g. `beforebuild` instead of `prebuild` to ensure consistency between using yarn vs. npm vs. whatever.
+- The npm scripts are intentionally called e.g. `beforebuild` instead of `prebuild` to ensure consistency between using yarn vs. npm vs. whatever.

 ## TODO